thomaspinckney3/cs4501/Project0.md

   'bridged' networking), selecting the Ubuntu ISO under Storage for the optical drive.

+- If you will be working on campus, you will need to register the network MAC address for your VM with UVa.
+If you don't, you won't be able to connect to the wireless network.
+You can find the MAC address under the Settings->Network tab in VirtualBox.
+Go to https://netreg.itc.virginia.edu to register it.

 - Start the VirtualBox VM which should boot form the Ubuntu ISO.
 Go through the install process.
 Make sure to install the SSH server so you can log into your VM.

 - Install Docker following the instructions https://docs.docker.com/installation/ubuntulinux/

+- Note, that if you move between runing your VM at home outside the UVa network and the UVa network, you will likely have to reboot your VM each time you switch between networks.
+This is a simple way to pick up the new IP address and name servers that each network requires.

+### Windows users
+We strongly recommend using a Linux machine or a Mac running VirtualBox rather than Windows.
+Unfortunately, none of the course staff have extensive knowledge of Windows systems and we are unable to provide substantial help on getting VirtualBox and Windows working well together.

 Play with Docker
 ----------------